The Naked Monster

-Synopsis
+Plot

 A colossal series of disasters releases something monstrous from a glacier.
-Strange disappearances in a small California town attract the attention of a thick-headed sheriff (R.G.
-Wilson), his transparently uninterested scientist girlfriend (Brinke Stevens) and a visiting government agent (John Goodwin).
+Strange disappearances in a small California town attract the attention of a thick-headed sheriff, his transparently uninterested scientist girlfriend and a visiting government agent.
 They discover that a giant green monster is at large, the Creaturesaurus erectus.

-They turn to experienced monster fighter Colonel Patrick Hendry (Kenneth Tobey), who has been locked in a government asylum for decades.
+They turn to experienced monster fighter Colonel Patrick Hendry, who has been locked in a government asylum for decades.
 With the help of other monster experts, humanity fights back against the "Thing from Another Time Zone".